ertis-research/grafana-panel-what-if/README.md

 At this point, it is possible to modify the values of the tags whose variation is to be analysed.
 To accomplish this, there are 3 options available:

 - **Modify values directly:** Each tag consists of two fields: the left one shows the value obtained when importing the data, while the right one is initially empty.
 If the right field is filled in, the prediction will consider this as the new value of the tag.
 We can modify as many tags as we want in this way and **the prediction will be done jointly**, i.e. assuming the change of all of them at the same time in the same prediction.
+In case you are working with a model that receives a list of values, the left field will show the mean of all of them and the new value entered will be considered the new mean.
+The tool will automatically obtain a new list of values with respect to the new mean according to the weight that each value had in the original mean.

 - **Use intervals:** When a [interval](#interval-behaviour) of values has been correctly indicated, the checkbox to the right of the second field of each tag will be enabled.
 By ticking this box, you indicate your wish to analyse that tag with respect to the set range.
 It is possible to analyse more than one tag for comparison purposes.
 During the prediction, the values within the range will be applied, **in isolation**, to each selected tag, keeping the original value of the rest of the selected tags.